Skip to Site Header Skip to Main Content Skip to Footer

 Which Meditation Is Right for You?

 If you have limited mobility, you can instead get into a comfortable position and focus your mind or listen to a guided meditation.
-If you're frustrated during mindfulness practice, try focusing on the words of a guided meditation instead.
-There’s a type of meditation for everyone.
+If you're frustrated during mindfulness practice, try focusing on the words instead.

 Emotional & Physical Well-Being